tienhv/Adfisher_for_GoogleShopping/README.md

 ##NOTES

 This is a folk of [Adfisher](https://github.com/tadatitam/info-flow-experiments), we have modified for our purposes in testing Google Shopping.
-Below is original text of the authors.

 ```
 python new_experiment.py  # for training phase